joshaidan/localcallingguide/README.md

-# Ruby Wrapper for Local Call Guide
+# Ruby Wrapper for Local Calling Guide

 This gem is a Ruby Wrapper for [Local Calling Guide](http://www.localcallingguide.com), a website for retrieving information on local calling, area codes and telephone prefixes for North America and other countries.